RobStand/agent-academy/docs/commander/07-extend-with-azure-ai/README.md

-# 🚀 Mission: Extend agents with Azure AI
+# 🚨 Mission 07: Extend agents with Azure AI

 ## 🕵️‍♂️ CODENAME: `OPERATION AZURE INTELLIGENCE`

-> **⏱️ Operation Time Window:** `~45 minutes`
+> **⏱️ Operation Time Window:** `~60 minutes`

 ## 🎯 Mission Brief

-Your Copilot Studio agent is powerful on its own, but connecting it to Azure AI services unlocks enterprise-grade capabilities.
-This mission will teach you how to bring your own models (BYOM) and your own data (BYOD) to create intelligent, custom experiences that go beyond out-of-the-box functionality.
+Your agent is powerful on its own, but connecting it to Azure AI unlocks enterprise-grade capabilities.
+This mission will teach you how to use Azure AI Foundry and Azure AI Search to create intelligent, custom experiences that go beyond out-of-the-box functionality.

-By mission's end, you'll have deployed a custom AI model in Azure AI Foundry, integrated it into your agent through custom prompt actions, created a searchable knowledge base in Azure AI Search, and connected it all to your Copilot Studio agent for enhanced conversational experiences.
+By mission's end, you'll have deployed a custom AI model in Azure AI Foundry, integrated it into your agent through custom prompt actions, created a searchable knowledge base in Azure AI Search, and connected it all to your agent for expanded knowledge and capabilities.

 ## 🔎 Objectives